FrostyX/infra-docs/docs/sysadmin-guide/sops/ansible.rst

 	All commits are emailed to 'sysadmin-members' as well as announced on IRC in #fedora-noc.

+	It is recommended that you configure git to use ``pull --rebase`` by default by running ``git config --bool pull.rebase true`` in your ansible clone directory.
+This configuration prevents unneeded merges which can occur if someone else pushes changes to the remote repository while you are working on your own local changes.

 /git/ansible-private on batcave01.
 	This is a private repository for passwords and other sensitive data.
 	It is not available in cgit, nor should it be cloned or copied remotely.